kevin-deyoungster/blog/_posts/2020-07-20-Recreating-GhanaPost.md

 ---

 ![](https://i.imgur.com/L2aIeHC.png)
 *Screenshot of the frontend for this project (GhanaPostGPS clone).
 The map on the right shows the location marker and its cell (red polygon).
-The sidebar on the left shows the address details. **You can access the [demo](https://cutt.ly/ghanapostclone2) here**.*
+The sidebar on the left shows the address details.

 ## Introduction